 Olive Group proudly partners with all kinds of businesses, all across the United States.
-And one of the issues we run into most often is the steep learning curve for Social Media.
+And one of the issues we run into most often is the steep learning curve for Social Media and Instagram Marketing.
 So we’ve written this guide to help anyone tackle cleaning up one of our favorite platforms, Instagram.

-We love working with businesses to offer better marketing that helps them get their messages out to their target audiences.
+We love working with businesses to offer better marketing, and particularly Instagram marketing, that helps them get their messages out to their target audiences.
 And generally speaking, we spend most of our time developing strategies around proper branding, messaging, targeting, and content creation.
 But today we are taking a break from marketing strategy to chat about Instagram, and a few best practices there.
 But first, lets knock out a couple basics.

 Photos + Copy = Posts

 Instagram 101 for Businesses.
 Your posts on this platform are the expressions of your brand truth, your sales goals, and your current objectives, all rolled into one.
 People can choose for you or against you from one post, or even worse, they can ignore you.
 I can’t think of anything worse than having posts ignored.
 So here are the two most basic pieces of a solid post on Instagram

 First, it doesn’t have to be a photo.
 Graphics, formatted design that incorporates both photo and copy, motion graphics, and video are all fair game.
 I’m going to keep calling it photography though, because it’s easier than using marketing terms that have too many muddled meanings.
 Suffice it to say that the adage a picture is worth a thousand words plays well on Instagram.